captainrobbo/wikijstest/home.md

 <!-- SUBTITLE: Training Manuals - How to do everything -->

-# Competition Management System - Training Manual (in HTML format)
+# Competition Management System - Training Manual
 The [Training Manual for Competition Management](/manuals/competitionmanagement) contains all directories and instructions for running your own meeting, whether it is a simple road road or x-country event through to a complete start-to-finish athletics meeting.
 Manuals are found [here](/manauals/competitionmanagement).

 # TV Feed Overlay